pbiggar/phc/doc/manual/devintro.rst

 	</listitem>

 	<listitem>
-		<para>Benchmarking: In order to be fair, both &phc;-generated-code and PHP
+		<para>Benchmarking: In order to be fair, both |phc|-generated-code and PHP
 		should be compiled with -O3.
 The are also some options required to run some benchmarks.
 The prefix is supplied to correspond to benchmarking scripts we provide:</para>